-- A. To prepare and recommend a Comprehensive Plan to the City Council; - B. To prepare and recommend to the City Council changes in and amendments to the Comprehensive Plan; - C. To aid and assist the City Council and departments and agencies of the city in implementing general plans and in planning, developing, and completing specific projects; - D. To hear, review and approve, conditionally approve, or deny master development plans and major site plans; - E. To hear, review and approve, conditionally approve, or deny applications for subdivision approval; - F. To hear, review, and approve or deny applications for conditional uses listed in Article 6; - G. To hear, review, and offer its recommendations to the City Council on applications for amendments to, or revisions of, this Land Use Code;
+- A. To prepare and recommend a Comprehensive Plan to the City Council; - B. To prepare and recommend to the City Council changes in and amendments to the Comprehensive Plan; - C. To aid and assist the City Council and departments and agencies of the city in implementing general plans and in planning, developing, and completing specific projects; - D. To hear, review and approve, conditionally approve, or deny master development plans and major site plans; - E. To hear, review and approve, conditionally approve, or deny applications for subdivision approval; - F. To hear, review, and approve or deny applications for conditional uses listed in Article6; - G. To hear, review, and offer its recommendations to the City Council on applications for amendments to, or revisions of, this Land Use Code;

-- H. To review and offer its recommendations to the City Council on certain public projects; - To review and approve, conditionally approve, or disapprove site plans for regulated projects in shoreland areas; - J. To prepare and offer its recommendations to the City Council with regard to the city's annual Capital Improvement Program; - K. Upon reasonable request, to make its special knowledge and expertise available to any official, department, Board, or agency of the city, county, state, or federal governments to aid them in the performance of their respective duties relating to the planning and development of the city and its region, including request from the City Council to review proposed developments in which the developer does not have the right, title, or interest in all the property necessary for the proposed development because some or all of that property is owned by the City; - L. To make such investigations, maps and reports, and recommendations in connection therewith, relating to the planning and development of the city as seem desirable; - M. To employ or contract with such experts and other assistants as may be necessary or convenient to carry out its duties hereunder and to pay for their services and for such other expenses as may be necessary and proper; provided, however, that such expenditures shall not exceed such funds as may be appropriated for such purposes by the City Council;
+- H. To review and offer its recommendations to the City Council on certain public projects; - To review and approve, conditionally approve, or disapprove site plans for regulated projects in shoreland areas; - J. To prepare and offer its recommendations to the City Council with regard to the city's annual Capital Improvement Program; - K. Upon reasonable request, to make its special knowledge and expertise available to any official, department, Board, or agency of the city, county, state, or federal governments to aid them in the performance of their respective duties relating to the planning and development of the city and its region, including request from the City Council to review proposed developments in which the developer does not have the right, title, or interest in all the property necessary for the proposed development because some or all of that property is owned by the City; - L. To make such investigations, maps and reports, and recommendations in connection therewith, relating to the planning and development of the city as seem desirable; - M. To employ or contract with such experts and other assistants as may be necessary or convenient to carry out its duties hereunder and to pay for their services and for such other expenses as may be necessary and proper; provided, however, that such expenditures shall not exceed such funds as may be appropriated for such purposes by the City Council; - N. To hear, review, and offer its recommendations to the City Council on petitions for street vacations and discontinuances;